KittyGiraudel/sass-guidelines/index.md

 The last remaining inconsistencies are gathered and listed by myself under the [Sass-Compatibility](http://sass-compatibility.github.io) project.
 If you are aware of an incompatibility between the two versions that is not listed, please be kind enough to open an issue.

+> I don't like the phrasing of "it doesn't really matter".
+Ruby Sass will always be the reference implementation and will always lead libsass in features (except for the brief period between libsass catching up to 3.4 and 3.5 or 4.0 being released).
+>
+> I also don't like the idea that Ruby Sass is only useful for Ruby projects.
+Various GUIs make it very easy to get up and running with Ruby Sass without ever interacting with Ruby itself directly at all.

 Now when it comes to choosing your compiler, it doesn't really matter.
 Actually, it is really up to your project.
 If it is a Ruby on Rails project, you better use Ruby Sass, which is perfectly suited for such a case.

+> I think it's worth noting that Ruby Sass is actively in performance-improvement mode.
+I don't have any solid numbers yet, but I'm very optimistic about the results of my compile-to-Ruby efforts.

 On the other hand, LibSass is mostly dedicated to being wrapped.
 So if you want to use anything but Ruby, for instance NodeJS, [node-sass](https://github.com/sass/node-sass) is all chosen.
 Also the major benefit of using LibSass is its speed: it is blazingly fast compared to Ruby Sass.